Fdawgs/fastify-disablecache/README.md

 ## Intro

-The fastify-disablecache plugin was created out of a need for an easy way for client-side caching to be disabled for backend APIs at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).
-This ensures patient data is always current when called by applications.

-This plugin, inspired by [nocache](https://github.com/helmetjs/nocache), sets the following response headers and values:
+Inspired by [nocache](https://github.com/helmetjs/nocache), the `fastify-disablecache` plugin sets the following response headers and values to disable client-side caching:

 ```
 Surrogate-Control: no-store